 Bodyweight exercises, or calisthenics, are the ideal solution for those who do not want or cannot join a gym.
 Save for a bar or a set of parallettes at most, the workouts are the epitome of minimalism and sustainability.
 You can get great results for free without all the gimmicks of fancy machines and the expenses of commuting to a gym.

 No need for crowded gyms or feeling self-conscious, particularly when starting out.
 You can focus on your workout routines without the distraction of mirrors and eyes on you everywhere, you can even train in your pijama.

 There are infinite variations of bodyweight exercises to suit all levels of strength and flexibility, much more so than traditional free weights, let alone machines.

-This will also give you a real life, functional mobility, flexibility and strength, more so than boring and repetitive machine workouts.
+This will also give you real-life, functional mobility, flexibility, and strength, more so than boring and repetitive machine workouts.

 How Should You Train Exactly?

 How much, how hard, and how often you should train depends on your goal, whether it be fat loss, strength, or hypertrophy.

 This is an old question that should be addressed in the same way you do for weight resistance training.
 While you can practice calisthenics every day, you must decide from the onset what your needs are.